Marques-079/Ai-plays-SubwaySurfers/README.md

 This led to an 83% time save for the frame analysis loop

-Screenshots below using hardcoded frame analysis.

 #TODO INSERT DEVS IMAGES

 The back bone of this Algorithm put VERY simply is, knowing what lane you are in + on ground of ontop of trains (diff logic applied) -> Upcoming obstacle?
-Set evasive timer -> Move
+Set evasive timer -> Move **

 ---

 # CNN and Transformer training 🚗🔄🤖